Game of Thrones merchandise: The coolest gifts for Westeros watchers

-Game of Thrones is about to wrap up with its eighth and final season, beginning April 14 on HBO.
+Game of Thrones is about to wrap up with its eighth and final season, starting Sunday night on HBO.
 And over eight years, there have been plenty of products released trying to cash in on the craze for direwolves and dragon memorabilia.
 Here are some of the products we've spotted online that seem most deserving of a place on the Iron Throne.
-This post originally published on March 25, and we're updating it as we come across more cool stuff.

 Note that CNET may get a share of revenue from the sale of products featured on this page.